A Unifying Framework for Parallel and Distributed Processing in R using Futures: Introduction

 \subsection{Map-reduce parallelization with more control for the end-user}

 Possibly inspired by the snow-style clusters, the \pkg{foreach} package~\citep{CRAN:foreach,Kane_etal_2013}, first released in 2009, addresses the above problem of having to decide on the parallel design early on by letting the end-user - not the developer - ``register'' what type of parallel backend (``foreach adaptor'') to use when calling \code{foreach()}.
-For example, with \CRANpkg{doMC}~\citep{CRAN:doMC} one can register a multicore cluster and with \CRANpkg{doParallel}~\citep{CRAN:doParallel} one can register any type of ``snow'' cluster as in: \begin{example} library(foreach) library(doParallel) workers <- parallel::makeCluster(2) registerDoParallel(workers) xs <- 1:10 y <- foreach(x = xs) slow_fcn(x) } \end{example} We note that the specification of what type of parallel framework and number of cores to use is separated from the \code{foreach()} map-reduce construct itself.
+For example, with \CRANpkg{doMC}~\citep{CRAN:doMC}, one can register a multicore cluster, and with \CRANpkg{doParallel}~\citep{CRAN:doParallel}, one can register any type of ``snow'' cluster as in: \begin{example} library(foreach) library(doParallel) workers <- parallel::makeCluster(2) registerDoParallel(workers)

+xs <- 1:10 y <- foreach(x = xs) slow_fcn(x) } \end{example} We note that the specification of what type of parallel framework and number of cores to use is separated from the \code{foreach()} map-reduce construct itself.
 This gives more control to the end-user on \emph{how} and \emph{where} to parallelize, leaving the developer to focus on \emph{what} to parallelize, which is a design pattern of great value with important implications on how to design, write, and maintain parallel code.
 The large uptake of \pkg{foreach} since it was first released supports this.
-As of July 2020, there are over 700 packages on CRAN and Bioconductor that directly depend on \pkg{foreach}.
+As of November 2021, \pkg{foreach} is among the top-1.0\% most downloaded packages on CRAN, and there are 867 packages on CRAN and Bioconductor that directly depend on it.
 Another advantage of the separation between the map-reduce frontend API and parallel backend (foreach adaptors) is that new types of parallel backends can be introduced without the need to make updates to the \pkg{foreach} package.
-This has led to third-party developers have contributed additional foreach adaptors, e.g.\ \CRANpkg{doMPI}~\citep{CRAN:doMPI} and \CRANpkg{doRedis}~\citep{CRAN:doRedis}.
+This has led to third-party developers have contributed additional foreach adaptors, e.g., \CRANpkg{doMPI}~\citep{CRAN:doMPI} and \CRANpkg{doRedis}~\citep{CRAN:doRedis}.